|

 flag parameters.
 Essentially this means that Requisite

-semantics are ignored during the
+and Sufficient semantics are ignored during the

-phase.
+abort phase.
 This guarantees that proper cleanup

 and state restoration can take place.

-This method invokes the logout
+This method invokes the logout method for each

-configured for this LoginContext
+LoginModule configured for this LoginContext.

-performs its respective logout procedure
+Each LoginModule performs its respective logout procedure

 which may include removing/destroying

-and Credential
+Principal and Credential information

-from the Subject
+from the Subject and state cleanup.

 Note that this method invokes all LoginModules configured for the